johnneezaratee/fabcar/README.md

    Do number 2 to check if it worked.

+D. Troubleshooting

+1. In case errors such as "Invalid Smart Contract function" or "chaincode scm not found" appears, try doing any of the following one at a time:

+	a.
+Check if files are put correctly in fabric-samples/fabcar and fabric-samples/chaincode/fabcar/go directories.

+	b.
+Make sure that scm.go is the only content of fabric-samples/chaincode/fabcar/go directory.

+	c.
+If problem still persists, type in the following commands in Terminal...

+		docker rm $(docker ps -a | grep scm | awk '{print $1}') -f docker rmi $(docker images -a | grep scm | awk '{print $1}') -f

+	   Then do numbers 3 to 5 and 9 in B. Set-up instuctions.

+	d.
+If problem still persists, try restarting your machine and do step c.

+2. If the error says ".../chaincode/lib/cid" or any directory is missing, try doing these:

+	2.1.
+Open Terminal and go to your home directory.
+Then enter these commands...

+		go get github.com/golang/protobuf/proto
+		go get github.com/hyperledger/fabric/common/attrmgr
+		go get github.com/hyperledger/fabric/core/chaincode/lib/cid
+		go get github.com/pkg/errors

+	2.2.
+Go to your fabric-samples/chaincode directory and create the following directories...

+		golang/protobuf/proto
+		hyperledger/fabric/common/attrmgr
+		hyperledger/fabric/core/chaincode/lib/cid
+		pkg/errors

+	2.3.
+Then go to (where your Go directory is located)/go/src/github.com and copy all the contents inside these directories...

+		golang/protobuf/proto
+		hyperledger/fabric/common/attrmgr
+		hyperledger/fabric/core/chaincode/lib/cid
+		pkg/errors

+	2.4.
+Then paste the contents to their respective directories you created in step 2.2.

 ------------------------------------------------

 This repo is still in progress.
 For questions, contact Johnny via Slack/Messenger/email.

 Thank you. :)